 - Location of the facility

 - Cost to build the facility

 - Cost to operate the facility

 - Revenue generation

 - An emphasis on lack of gymnasium space within the community

 - The need for indoor water that served all community members

 - The need for multi-purpose space

-- The need for the facility to be a one-stop-shop addressing health, wellness and enrichment
+- The need for the facility to be a one-stop-shop addressing health, wellness, and enrichment

 - Convenience

-During the public meeting a representative from B\K shared with the attendees common trends in public recreation and key takeaways from the stakeholder meeting.
-There was significant discussion from the attendees about the process and if the City already had a plan in place.
-B\K emphasized that we were collecting data and supplying the City with independent third party recommendations.
-The attendees were broken into groups and each group was asked to identify a list of components that they would like to see in their ideal facility, all opinions were welcome.
-Those individual group lists were then compiled into a comprehensive list and attendees were then asked to vote for their top 3-4 components.
+During the public meeting, a representative from BK shared with the attendees prevailing trends in public recreation and key takeaways from the stakeholder meeting.
+There was a significant discussion from the participants about the process and if the City already had a plan in place.
+BK emphasized that we were collecting data and supplying the City with independent third party recommendations.
+The attendees worked in groups, and each group was asked to identify a list of components that they would like to see in their ideal facility, all opinions were welcome.
+Those individual group lists were compiled into a comprehensive list, and attendees were then asked to vote for their top 3-4 components.

-There were approximately 40 attendees at the public meeting and a nine chose to not vote for components, stating that they felt "a facility like this was not needed in the community."
-There was also a feeling of distrust with the City in the discussion following B\K's presentation.
-Given those two factors B\K would recommend using a survey tool to validate the findings of the study once it is completed.
-This will give the City another level of public input and determine if the feeling at the public meeting was localized to that group, or shared by the community at large.
+There were approximately 40 attendees at the public meeting and nine chose not to vote for components, stating that they felt "a facility like this was not needed in the community."
+There was also a feeling of distrust with the City in the discussion following BK's presentation.
+Given those two factors, BK would recommend using a survey tool to validate the findings of the study once completed.
+A statistically survey provides the City another level of public input and determines if the feeling at the public meeting is localized to that group, or shared by the community as a whole.